 The natural plant turmeric has many curative powers but must be used carefully to avoid unintended, even dangerous, side effects.
 Even though it’s been called a “miracle root,” the “spice of life,” and a promising cure for everything from arthritis to digestive issues to diabetes, turmeric supplements are not a panacea for everyone.

-According to Ania Grimone, LAc, CH, an acupuncturist and Chinese herbalist at the Osher Center for Integrative Medicine at Northwestern University, side effects of turmeric tend to be mild and can include nausea, stomach upsets, or an aggravation of GERD symptoms.
+According to Ania Grimone, LAc, CH, an acupuncturist and Chinese herbalist at the Osher Center for Integrative Medicine at Northwestern Medicine, side effects of turmeric tend to be mild and can include nausea, stomach upsets, or aggravation of GERD (gastroesophageal reflux disease) symptoms.
 But some people should avoid turmeric altogether.
 For example, turmeric is a blood thinner, so those on anticoagulants like warfarin shouldn’t take it.
 Turmeric is also a uterine stimulant, so it should not be used during pregnancy as it could cause contractions.
 Others who should avoid turmeric include:

 - Those taking antidiabetic drugs (it lowers blood sugar)